nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 This is a back-of-the-envelope way to calculate energy use, but the result was clear: A *significant* reduction in energy consumption of around 33% or around 3 MWh per year per fume hood.
 When installed in all four fumehoods in our lab, this equates to about 13 tCO2e avoided (using the [DELWP GHG coefficient of 1.09 tCO2e/MWh from 2021](https://www.esc.vic.gov.au/sites/default/files/documents/greenhouse-gas-co-efficient-2021_0.pdf)), roughly equivalent to [removing 3 cars from the road](https://www.epa.gov/greenvehicles/greenhouse-gas-emissions-typical-passenger-vehicle).
 FRED also saves whoever pays the bills around $2,500 per year, assuming an energy price of [$0.21/kWh](https://www.canstarblue.com.au/electricity/electricity-costs-kwh/).

+### Impact for the entire building

-But that’s just for one lab – we estimated there are around 100 fume hoods in the Chemistry department alone.
+The data above is just for one lab – we estimated there are around 100 fume hoods in the Chemistry department alone.
 That means we could reduce the total energy consumption of our department by around 300 MWh per year, around 2-3% of the current 11,500 MWh yearly consumption figure, and over 300 tCO2e avoided (they yearly equivalent of approximately 70 cars).
 That’s pretty decent for a retrofit that costs $25 and only takes a few minutes to install.

+### Due-diligence

 As a final bit of due-diligence: surely there's existing ways to solve this obviously quite significant energy use problem?
 The answer is yes, but at a significant cost.
 I asked our lab system provider to quote a retrofit or refit of our furmehoods to incorporate an energy saving feature that closes the sash (or at least alarms when left open) and we got a quote of just over $4,000 per fume hood (excl GST) which is about 150-200 times more expensive than FRED.

+### Where to get FRED

 It seems that the best way to disseminate FRED and push the impact is to make it open-source the code and make it avaialable for anyone to install, so I’ve made the code, 3D print files for (optional) case, and instructions available on GitHub [here]( https://github.com/nrmkirkwood/FumeHoodFred).